gaultier/blog/body_of_work.md

 ---

-<h2 id="cnrs-intern-software-engineer-experimenting-with-the-oculus-rift-vr-cnrs-strasbourg-france-2014">CNRS Intern Software Engineer experimenting with the Oculus Rift (VR) CNRS, Strasbourg, France; 2014</h2>
+## CNRS Intern Software Engineer experimenting with the Oculus Rift (VR) CNRS, Strasbourg, France; 2014

 My second internship (10 weeks), and perhaps the project I loved the most.
 This took place at an astronomy lab, I had the incredible privilege to have my office in the old library that was probably a few centuries old, filled with old books; the building was this 19th century observatory with a big park with bee houses...
 This will never be topped.